99designs/smartling/README.md

 The `smartling` CLI tool provides a familiar unix-like command interface to the Smartling API, as well as providing a `project` command to manage a project's local files.

+Install it with `go get github.com/99designs/smartling/cli/smartling`
+*or*
-Install it with `go get github.com/99designs/smartling/cli/smartling` or run it as a docker container e.g. `docker run -v MyProject:/work 99designs/smartling ls`
+run it as a docker container `docker run --rm -v MyProject:/work 99designs/smartling ls`

 ```